 Be careful about sender alias

 If you use Gmail delegation functionality, the recipient of a delegated message will still see that the reply was sent by your assistant’s email address.
-The “from” field will contain the original email address, but the “sent by” field will still display the address of whoever typed the emails, next to a statement “sent on behalf of (your name)”.
+The “from” field will contain the original email address, but the “sent by” area will still display the address of whoever typed the emails, next to a statement “sent on behalf of (your name)”.

 Be careful as this can be very inconvenient in cases that you delegated messages from your clients to your assistant, hoping that they will believe that you were handling their emails yourself.
-What actually happens is that they know exactly which emails you typed personally and which ones you have simply delegated.
+What happens is that they know correctly which emails you typed personally and which ones you have simply delegated.

 If you use Drag for Gmail delegation, you will be able to select which alias you would like the emails to be sent from, so this won’t be a problem.